Incident reports:

-Why we record incident information
+Why we create incident information

 During and after an incident, we record information to support the Brigade’s operational response, prevention, protection, and regulatory responsibilities.
 This includes learning from incidents, improving fire safety across London, and understanding community risk.